Global decomposition of a Lorentzian manifold as a Generalized Robertson-Walker space

-Then $A=\frac{div\, E}{3}id$ and $E$ is orthogonally conformal.
-It follows from the energy equation that $div\,E$ is constant through the orthogonal leaves, hence $\nabla div\, E$ is proportional to $E$.
-Suppose $M$ is complete, then lemma \ref{UnitarioConforme} says that there exists $U$ irrotational and conformal such that $E=\frac{U}{| U|}$.
+Then $A=\frac{div\, U}{3}id$ and $U$ is orthogonally conformal.
+We know that $\eta$ and $\rho$ are constant on the orthogonal leaves.
+The energy equation implies that $div\,U$ is constant through the orthogonal leaves, that is, $\nabla div\, U$ is proportional to $U$ and hence $U$ is a warped reference frame.
 If $U$ were parallel then $M$ would be locally a direct product, which implies that $\rho$ is constant, \cite{ONeill}.

-Now, using the expression of the Ricci tensor of a perfect fluid at the beginning of this section, if $\rho +\eta <0$ apply theorem \ref{TeoRic2} and if $\rho +\eta >0$ apply theorem \ref{TeoRic3}. \end{proof}
+If $M$ is complete, we apply theorem \ref{TeoRic2}(2) if $\rho +\eta <0$ and theorem \ref{TeoRic3}(3) if $\rho +\eta >0$.
+(See the expression of the Ricci tensor of a perfect fluid at the beginning of this section). \end{proof}